 The final window is entitled 'PivotTable and PivotChart Wizard - Step 3 of 3' (see aboveright).

 There is an option asking if you want the Pivot Table to appear on a new worksheet or in an existing worksheet.
-If you are not sure, select the option 'New worksheet'
+This allows you to place the pivot table onto a specified worksheet if required.
+If you are not sure, select the option 'New worksheet'.

 As we want to break down the sales figures per month, we will use the 'Date' field as the row field (we will group this by month later).
 Therefore, we need to drag the 'Date' field into the area of the Pivot Table marked 'Drop Row Fields Here'.